Sugandhi13/quiz-india/README.md

 ### Text & Background color

 Indian national flag have 3 main colors as Orange, White and Green.
 Hence, the color theme of my website is based upon the same colors contrasts.
-We have choosen the background color of website cosist of blend of these 3 colors, similar to the flag have Orange at top, White in the middle and Green at the bottom.
+We have choosen the background color of website consist of blend of these 3 colors, similar to the flag have Orange at top, White in the middle and Green at the bottom.
 The main area is kept as light blue to support text in Orange for headers and paragraps in green color.
 Buttons on Index.html and Quiz.html page has Green colored background with Options having Orange colored background.
 When a user hover over the button some effects have been added with additional use of Voilet color.
 Try again button on results page have Green colored background whereas the link to restart the quiz is in voilet color background with some effect when user hover over the button.
 The text on results page consist of brown color with all fields that are dynamic like username, score and correct answer for total question in Green color.

 # Features